 Although DMTs have turned the chapter in MS management, they’re still not curative.
 Ongoing research in stem cells is trying to see if stem cell transplantation can help reverse or even cure the disease by helping reteach the immune system and stop it from attacking the myelin sheath of the central nervous system.

 Researchers are also looking at various pharmaceuticals to help regenerate the damaged myelin sheath in hopes of reversing disability.

 There’re also newer DMTs in various stages of study.
 For example, one ongoing study is looking at Vidofludimus calcium (IMU-838), as a newer DMT.
 Proposed advantages include increased specificity thus better safety and less side effects.

-Finally, one of the emerging groups of DMTs are called the Bruton’s tyrosine kinase (BTK) inhibitors.
-They’re being tested in late-stage trials for different types of MS and the purported advantages include crossing the blood brain barrier as well more selectively targeting immune cells to minimize side effects.
+Finally, one of the emerging groups of DMTs is called Bruton’s tyrosine kinase (BTK) inhibitors.
+They’re being tested in late-stage trials for different types of MS and the purported advantages include crossing the blood-brain barrier as well as more selectively targeting immune cells to minimize side effects.